tinyplex/tinybase/site/guides/14_releases.md

 # v5.4

+## Durable Objects synchronization

-This release contains an initial implementation of a synchronization server that runs on Cloudflare as a Durable Object.
+This release contains a new WebSocket synchronization server that runs on Cloudflare as a Durable Object.
 It's in the new synchronizer-ws-server-durable-object module, and you use it by extending the WsServerDurableObject class.
-You can also use the getWsServerDurableObjectFetch function for conveniently binding your Cloudflare Worker to your Durable Object:
+Use the getWsServerDurableObjectFetch function for conveniently binding your Cloudflare Worker to your Durable Object:

 ```ts yolo
 import {Id, IdAddedOrRemoved} from 'tinybase';